rabbitmq/rabbitmq-website/site/release-notes/README-3.0.0.txt

 25255 ensure BaseConnection#Dispose does not hang

 enhancements
-25092 set first failed connection as the inner exception to
+23747 allow configuration of the underlying socket (thanks to Tomasz Zuber) 25092 set first failed connection as the inner exception to
       BrokerUnreachableException, thus improving exception display